 You can contact the Assessor's Office for information on:

 Assessment / property inventory data - this information is available throughout the year for assessment comparison review purposes.

 Tax exemption eligibility.

 Tax maps - the maps and indices make it possible to locate a property, learn its size, and identify its owners.
-Maps and indices are available for use at the Assessor's Office and at the Bethlehem Public Library.
+Maps and indices are available for use at the Assessor's Office and online.

 Board of Assessment Review - each year on Tax Grievance Day, the Board convenes to receive and act on resident appeals of tentative tax assessments.

-Tax Grievance Day - held to allow people the opportunity to present oral testimony in support of previous written documentation submitted to appeal a tax assessment.
-Tax Grievance Day is held on the fourth Tuesday of May.
+Assessment Grievance Day - held to allow people the opportunity to present oral testimony in support of previous written documentation submitted to appeal a property assessment.
+Assessment Grievance Day is held on the fourth Tuesday of May.